A Real Hero: Production

 Electric Youth frontman Austin Garrick, along with David Grellier, who performs as College, have cited separate inspirations for producing the song.

 Garrick was inspired to write the song by a quote from his grandfather, who spoke of airline captain Chesley Sullenberger after the US Airways Flight 1549 water landing incident.
 Garrick's grandfather referred to Sullenberger as "a real human being and a real hero", which became the song's refrain.
 The second verse of the song, which includes the line "155 people on board", refers to the 155 survivors of US 1549.

-Grellier, on the other hand, took inspiration from cinema, in particular the character Max Rockatansky of the Mad Max franchise.
+Grellier, on the other hand, drew inspiration from cinema, particularly the character Max Rockatansky from the Mad Max franchise.
 Grellier has stated that he "wanted to give a homage to that lonely hero that we see in movies like Mad Max.
 People who make their own choice and try to save lives.
 I want to give an homage."
 The first verse of the song is more along these lines and could be taken to be about Mad Max himself, although it could also be about Sullenberger.

 Cover versions

 Indie pop group Smallpools released a cover version of the song on May 12, 2015, through RCA Records and Sony Music Entertainment.
-The cover was uploaded to audio distribution platform SoundCloud on May 13.
+Indie group High Highs also released a cover version in their 2014 album Open Season, through Never Leave Never Sleep.